 Most people simply do not capitalise sufficiently on the growth opportunities afforded them by life’s changing circumstances.
 Many people are still easily swept up in the strong currents of social upheaval, because they lack the required autonomy to sidestep powerful polarisation when it arrives – as can be seen in the identity politics of today.

 In the next chapter we will continue to take a deep dive into how polarity facilitates human development and growth; we will consider how we as individuals can find our purpose and maintain balance within our polarised times; we will contemplate the nature of truth in a ‘post-truth’ world and we will consider how we can get ready for the incoming light of truth.
-Please subscribe to receive alerts of updates (Part 3 will be published by or before the end of 2019.)
+Please subscribe to receive alerts of updates.

 J.J.
 Montagnier is a futurologist and travelosopher based in South America.
 He is a student of mythology, ancient cultures, philosophy, psychology, sociology, politics and metaphysics.
 His writings are inspired and influenced by his world travels, personal and social observations, intuitive insights and the deep study of relevant and related subject matter.

 Note: The views and opinions are those of the author.
 Creative license has been applied to make some concepts more accessible.